MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 based on these structures, the API provides an additional endpoint `POST /performanceReportComplexQuery`.
-This endpoint allows filtering by values defined by the `PerformanceReport` and `PerformanceJob` types and returns a list of `PerformanceReport` objects that match the specified filters.
+This endpoint allows filtering by values defined by the `PerformanceReport` and `PerformanceJob` types and returns a list of Performance Report objects that match the specified filters.

 ### 6.25.1.
 Create Performance Measurement Report Complex Query Request